After stunning fall, here’s hoping ex-UW coach Steve Sarkisian finds happiness in NFL

 We’ll never know whether Steve Sarkisian’s life would have careened out of control even if he had stayed at Washington, which he once insisted was his “dream job.”

 Would it have played out differently if Sark had stuck to his once-stated goal of coaching the Huskies one year longer than Don James, winning one more national title than James, and one more than James’ three consecutive Rose Bowls?
-Would the forces that later caused Sarkisian to reportedly show up under the influence to a USC alumni function, and eventually get fired in midseason of 2015, have been kept at bay in Seattle?
+Would the forces that later caused Sarkisian to reportedly show up under the influence to a USC alumni function, and eventually get fired in midseason 2015, have been kept at bay in Seattle?

 Sure, in retrospect there might have been warning signs of the reckless behavior that would sink Sarkisian in Los Angeles, less than two years after he blindsided the Huskies by stepping down as coach in the wake of the 2013 Apple Cup.
 Perhaps the insidious disease of alcoholism would have been an unbeatable opponent, no matter where he was.